-The Northern Secretary Julian Smith has announced that new talks aimed at restoring Stormont are to begin just four days after the Westminster general election.
-Photograph: Liam McBurney/PA Wire
+The Northern Secretary Julian Smith has announced new talks aimed at restoring Stormont will begin just four days after the Westminster general election on December 12th.

 Mr Smith said fresh negotiations involving the British and Irish governments and the North’s five main parties will start on Monday December 16th.